Financial-Times/origami-website/_principles/tone-and-language.md

 ## Origami-specific styles

-In addition to general writing styles, grammar and spelling, there are a few customised styles that we use within specifically for the Origami team.
+In addition to general writing styles, grammar and spelling, there are a few customised styles that we use specifically for Origami.

 ##### Always capitalise Origami when referring to the product